 PhD in Geography, University of North Carolina at Charlotte

 Doctoral students in Geography at the University of North Carolina at Charlotte are members of a student-centered, well-resourced and collegial department comprised of social, physical and applied scientists.
-About half of our PhD students are supported through competitive Graduate Assistantships and our students are frequent recipients of the university’s most prestigious fellowships and national awards.
+As many as half of our PhD students are supported through competitive Graduate Assistantships or Fellowships and our students are frequent recipients of the university’s most prestigious scholarships and national awards.
 Currently, the program’s Graduate Assistantships include a 9-month stipend of $18,500 plus tuition and health care support through a Graduate School GASP Award.
 In total, our academic year GA package is valued at approximately $25,464 for resident students and $38,898 for non-residents.

 Our commitment to professional development translates into student involvement in faculty-led research and outreach teams; summer field work grants; financial support to present at national and international conferences; and preparation for teaching and research excellence both pre and post-graduation.
 Doctoral students in the program have established a tradition of engagement and leadership in the department, across campus, and within national and international professional associations such as the American Association of Geographers and its regional and specialty groups.

 The program is structured to be completed within 4 years and our graduates find professional success across the occupational spectrum - as tenure-track professors, international researchers, community planners, analysts with local to national scale governments, post-doctoral fellows, applied scientists, spatial entrepreneurs, private sector consultants and more.

 We are now accepting applications for Fall 2021 Admission.
 Applications received before February 15, 2021 will be given priority consideration for available assistantship and fellowship funding.